micurs/formik-demo/README.md

 Formik is a library for managing forms in React.

-Formik does not interact with Redux, the form state is managed locally by the Formik Form without triggering reducers in Redux or any Flux library.
+Formik does not interact with Redux, the form state is managed locally by the Formik Form without triggering reducers in Redux or any Flux library :thumbsup:.

-Formik is written in TypeScript so the types will always be up to date.
+Formik is written in TypeScript so the types will always be up to date :thumbsup:.

-Formik uses [high-order components](https://reactjs.org/docs/higher-order-components.html) and the `render` approach used in [React-Router 4](https://github.com/ReactTraining/react-router).
+Formik uses [high-order components](https://reactjs.org/docs/higher-order-components.html) and the `render` approach used in [React-Router 4](https://github.com/ReactTraining/react-router) :thumbsup:.

+When using this library in TypeScript we can use the `strict:true` setting in `tsconfig.json` :thumbsup: .

-> **Note** : In order to compile your code using  `noImplicitAny:true`
+> **Note** : In order to compile your code keeping `noImplicitAny:true`
-> in `tsconfig.json` you must install @types/prop-types as additional dev dependency:
+> we must install @types/prop-types as additional dev dependency:

 ```
 yarn add @types/prop-types --dev